Breeds Category IconBreeds

 Rough Coated GSDs are easy to spot in a crowd.

-You’ll be able to see this unique variant of the breed from miles away, as they are sporting quite the coat.
-You’ve likely seen a short-haired Shepherd so, it’ll be easy to compare the two.
+You can see this unique breed variant from miles away, as they are sporting quite an elegant coat.
+You’ve likely seen a short-haired German Shepherd, so comparing the two will be easy.
 They have tufts of fur around their ears, back of legs, hindquarters, around the tail, and between their paws.

-Most long-haired Shepherds don’t have an undercoat and as a result, look shiny.
+Most long-haired Shepherds don’t have an undercoat and, as a result, look shiny.
 As Von Stephanitz suggested, they don’t make great workers as they have less protection from the elements.
-The only significant difference is primarily the length of the coat when compared to a standard German Shepherd Dog.
+The only significant difference is primarily the length of the coat when compared to standard German Shepherds.

 Coat & Color